 Canadian citizens should follow these U.S. entry procedures:

 You will have to purchase travel/health insurance when visiting the United States.
 EAO will ask for the name of your provider when you complete the accommodation request form.

 EAO staff will be happy to make hotel reservation for you in Hilo (please note we cannot assist with bookings in Kona or on the other Hawaiian islands).
 Hotel rates quoted below are on a “per night” basis and are subject to a combined state and room tax (13.417% on the Big Island).
-Requests will be taken via the Accommodation request on-line form.
+Requests will be taken via the Accommodation request form that your staff contact will send to you directly.
 Room rates, taxes, and fees are subject to change without notice.
 Most hotels charge higher rates during peak seasons, such as Christmas/New Years holidays and large events (e.g. Merrie Monarch Festival).